Skip to Content

 Historic columns

 The original Olympic Games ran until 393 AD, when ruling Roman Emperor Theodosius I abolished them as part of his mission to get rid of Greece’s pagan rituals.
 Temples were ransacked and fires, earthquakes and floods finished off what was left of Olympia.
-By the time the site was rediscovered in the 18th century it was buried by up to eight metres worth of silt, and parts of Ancient Olympia are still being excavated today.

 The modern Olympic Games started in Athens in 1896 and they’ve grown to be a huge global event.
 But there are still touches that take you back to the original Games – the Olympic flame that comes from Olympia’s Temple of Hera, the olive wreath motif that used to be the winner’s prize, and the focus on sportsmanship and fair play.